 Music & Recording

 Guitars & Keyboards

-Musical instruments are expensive and for all the dollars that are poured into them it pales in comparison to the satisfaction and happiness that comes from them.
+Musical instruments are expensive!
+For all the dollars that are poured into them it pales in comparison to the satisfaction and happiness that comes in return.

 Oh my god, I love this guitar.
 It’s a beast and a beauty all in one.
 I had decided 10 years before buying a Sully that I was buying a Sully… I just didn’t know it yet.
 There’s something pretty amazing about playing a guitar that has been built from the ground up by who is surely more passionate about guitar building that you can imagine.

 This guitar has a wenge top and swamp ash body, an ebony fretboard, Hiphot bridge and locking tuners, and a roasted Maple neck.
 It has a tone port.
 Does it make a difference?
 You bet your sweet banannas it does.
 I cover up that toneport and small animls cry with sadness.

 Sully builds the best guitars I’ve ever had the pleasure of playing, and he’s a really good guy.
 Stop playing the same old crap and get yourself a Sully.